All Episodes

 I don't know what kind of change, and I don't want to know what kind of hope.

-I mean, this can go both ways too.
+I mean, this can go both ways, too.

-This is it's just Obama can save us.
+This is, it's just Obama can save us.

-And then here's the here's a this UK telegraph.
+And then here's a UK Telegraph.

 Barack Obama redefining the male physique.

-Obama works out 45 minutes six days a week.
+Obama works out 45 minutes, six days a week.

 What can other men learn from his example?